dustinapodaca/socketTones/README.md

 Additionally, that file should have as it's first line, so that it'll run without having to type "node filename.js" every time

 #!/usr/bin/env node

+Feature:
+Mapped correlating tones to positions on keybaord as though it were piano keys.